Trinity follows all school policies and procedures as appropriate

 Start and End of Sessions

-Please note that Breakfast Club opens at 7.45 am.
-Doors will not be open before this time.
+Please note that Breakfast Care opens at 7.30 am.
+Doors cannot be open before this time.

 It is very important that children are collected at the agreed time and that all children have vacated the premises by 5.30 pm.